 The east wing features two gable wings that housed the therapy room with weights and a whirlpool, and a large room with two brine pools and a pool fed by an on-site 1,000-foot well.
 An x-ray department, operating rooms, and a laboratory rounded out the wing.
 A “T”-shaped wing from the east wing featured a two-room school and a 2,000 volume library.
 Attached to the school is a corridor that connected to the boiler house that consisted of two boilers that provided steam heat.
 A 60-foot brick smokestack led the exhaust out.

-Morris Memorial Hospital was largely self-sufficient.
-In addition to the hospital, the property featured a large dairy barn that housed up to 30 milk cows, 85 acres for pasture and a 25-acre orchard and garden.
+Morris Memorial Hospital was mostly self-sufficient.
+In addition to the hospital, the property featured a large dairy barn that housed up to 30 milk cows, 85 acres for pasture, and a 25-acre orchard and garden.

 Morris Memorial Hospital began to treat fewer patients as a result of the vaccine and closed as a children’s hospital in 1960 after treating nearly 10,000 patients.